antonikaras/uav_mavros_simulation/README.md

 # uav mavros simulation

+## Description

+This package was developed as part of the course Introduction to UAS technology at the University of  Southern Denmark.
+The goal is to land the drone to an ArUCO marker.
+The drone is simulated using SITL and PX4.

+A video demonstation of the system is here :  https://youtu.be/k1WqiE6d8TA

+The branch docker_env contains a docker environment, without the neeed to install ROS in your system, with instructions on how to run it.

 ## Dependencies

 * ROS, tested on ros-melodic
-* the mavros package v1.11.0, https://dev.px4.io/master/en/ros/mavros_installation.html
+* the mavros package v1.10.2, https://dev.px4.io/master/en/ros/mavros_installation.html
 * QGroundControl, http://qgroundcontrol.com/
 * the simple_pid python package, ```pip install simple-pid```
-* PX4 firmware, tested on version v1.11.0-beta1, ``` git clone https://github.com/px4/firmware```
+* PX4 firmware, tested on version v1.10.2, ``` git clone https://github.com/px4/firmware```

 ## Instructions